For purposes of this post, read "Legs whose potassium is gone."

 A year ago I knew, beyond reason of a doubt, that I could never wear nylons again, I simply could not lift my legs in order to put them on.
 My legs felt so heavy.
 “Just a part of getting old,” I thought, sadly.

 In any case, some months ago I learned that using Methylcobalamin or having B12 shots can cause muscle problems because B12 “heals” blood cells which begin to divide properly again and in so doing begin demanding a lot more potassium.
-I had been ignorant about potassium, so I wasn’t using more when I should have been, and as a result I was getting some pretty painful muscle spasms.

-I incorrectly thought the spasms were from using Too Much Methylcobalamin, with the result I had a bit of heavy metal (cobalt) poisoning.
-I ordered cilantro capsules, because cilantro is good for removing heavy metals.
 When I began using the cilantro, I also began using Milk Thistle more regularly, so that I wouldn’t have a build up of the heavy metal in my liver.

 In no time the spasms reduced in severity.
-I was delighted.
-But, I still didn’t know about potassium and my legs still felt heavy.
+I was delighted!
+But, I still didn’t know about potassium, and my legs still felt heavy.

 Since we ordinarily need about 4,700 mg. of potassium a day, when our blood cells suddenly begin using a lot more potassium there’s a great likelihood that our bodies will be unable to supply our blood cells with as much potassium as they need.
 As a result we experience “weakness”.
 Doing things like lifting our legs suddenly becomes hard work, rather than a normal activity.